metabase/metabase/docs/embedding/signed-embedding-parameters.md

 your_embedding_url?breakfast=Scrambled_eggs&lunch=Grilled_cheese
 ```

-You can set multiple default values for a filter by separating the _values_ with ampersands (&):
+You can set multiple default values for a filter by separating the `key=value` pairs with ampersands (&):

 ```
 your_embedding_url?breakfast=Scrambled_eggs&breakfast=Bacon